-Ellen has an MA in English from Cambridge University and a PhD in Creative Writing (Poetry and Poetics) from St Andrews University.
+Ellen has an MA in English from Cambridge University and a PhD in Creative Writing (Poetry and Poetics) from St Andrews, where her supervisor was Don Paterson.
 She also holds a Masters in Creative and Life Writing from Goldsmiths College, University of London.

 Thesis And Conference Papers

 PhD – ‘The Metaphor Imperative: A Study of Metaphor’s Assuaging Role in Poetic Composition from Ovid to Alice Oswald’